material-components/material-components-web/packages/mdc-theme/README.md

 @import "@material/button/mdc-button";
 ```

-We suggest you follow the Web Content Accessibility Guidelines 2.0 we picking the values for on-primary, on-secondary, etc. These values should be accessible on top of the corresponding value, e.g. primary and secondar.
+We suggest you follow the Web Content Accessibility Guidelines 2.0 when picking the values for on-primary, on-secondary, etc. These values should be accessible on top of the corresponding value, e.g. primary and secondary.

 https://www.w3.org/TR/WCAG20

 ### Advanced customization

-Color scheme will only get your app 80% of the way to a well designed app.
+Color scheme will only get you 80% of the way to a well-designed app.
 Inevitably there will be some components that do not work "out of the box".
-To fix problems with accessbility and design, we suggest you use our SASS mixins, such as `mdc-button-filled-accessible`.
+To fix problems with accessibility and design, we suggest you use our Sass mixins, such as `mdc-button-filled-accessible`.
 For more information, consult the documentation for each component.

 ### Non-Sass customization

 Only a very limited number of Material Design color customization features are supported for non-Sass clients.
-They are a set of CSS custom properties, and a set of CSS classes
+They are a set of CSS custom properties, and a set of CSS classes.

 #### CSS Custom Properties